Skip to main content

 Below you can see a number of before and after screenshots for particular pages.
 These changes were made with two principles in mind:

-1. Accessibility, especially as it relates to screen readers and text resizing and
+1. Accessibility, especially as it relates to screen readers and text resizing, and

 2. Simplification of common workflows, especially in the settings menu.